whatmakeart/whatmakeart.github.io/content/courses/digital-1/2025-fall/02-atmospheric-perspective/02-06-atmospheric-perspective-assignment.md

 ## Assignment Overview [^ligon]

-Key Concepts:
+### Key Concepts

-• Atmospheric Perspective
+- Atmospheric Perspective
-• Illusion of Depth
+- Illusion of Depth
-• Compositional Clarity and Emphasis
+- Compositional Clarity and Emphasis

 There are several visual clues we use every day to judge the distance or depth of an object.
 The illusion of depth can be created in two-dimensional art by mimicking the way objects appear in real life when they recede into three-dimensional space.
 You can adjust the color saturation, the contrast in value and the sharpness of individual elements to mimic Atmospheric Perspective in order to create the illusion of depth in your work.